Native title and traditional ownership research team

 During the last two years Belinda has worked as a lecturer in anthropology at The University of Sydney, as well as a research consultant for Anangu Pitjantjatjara Yankunytjatjara (APY) in central Australia.
 Belinda has joined the...

-Anaisel is originally from Venezuela and has been living in Australia for the past three years.
-In 2007 Anaisel graduated in Information Technology, from the Colegio Universitario Francisco de Miranda, Caracas, and is currently enrolled in her Masters of Information Technology and Systems at the University of Canberra.
-Anaisel provides support to the research department by the analysing, designing, and implementing databases, and her research interests...
+Anaisel Gabriela Lopez de Garcia is originally from Venezuela and has been living in Australia for the past four years.
+Anaisel provides support to the research department by the analysing, designing, and implementing databases.

 Luke Smyth is a research officer within the Centre for Native Title, Land and Water Research at AIATSIS.
 He obtained an undergraduate degree in development studies from the Australian National University, and is currently completing a Masters in Social Research, also at the ANU.